The Black Album

 This is not music, this is a trip.
 And it was and quite literally!
 Prince wrote The Black Album in 1987 after experimenting with ecstasy, and then hating it when he came back down, locking the album away until Warner Brothers finally, and against his wishes, set it free in 1994 when needing material when that fell into short supply due to their contractual spat with Prince.
 The reason for its long confinement in the vault was that it was too darn rude and negative for the 80’s and because of this, the saintly Lovesexy was written to purge Prince from his sins and turned around in a matter of weeks to move the whole sordid experience swiftly along – doing Prince a huge favour in the process.
 Frankly this unnamed album would have bombed commercially.
 Prince had stayed headlong into uncharted territory by attempting gangsta rap (Dead On It, Bob George) and at a time many others were already doing it and far more successfully.
 The playability of The Legendary Black Album is due to the legacy it has greatly benefited from, passing into lore as the most coveted bootleg in music, its status diminished with an official release because unlike any other Prince album this was dated even long before its ultimate release.
 There are still tracks fit for the clubs, in the shape of Cindy C (named after Prince’s love interest Cindy Crawford) and Le Grind, which are probably Prince’s best return to funk since 1980s Dirty Mind.
 The Black Album is refreshing if only to hear Prince poke fun at himself (Bob George) since he was a serious artist since the wake of his Purple Rain success.
 The rose amid a tree of thorns, When 2 R In Love is too saintly for such a ‘naughty’ album.
 This Black Album is different and that’s why you dig it.

-The Black Album is reviewed by Goldies Parade.
+The Black Album is rated 3.5 out of 5 by Goldies Parade.